The BFF Project is now a monthly event! Meetings are the first Wednesday EVENING of each month, from 6:45-8 PM.

-Are you looking for a place to meet people and make friends?
+Are you looking for a place to meet people, have fun, and make friends?

 If you are 18 or older, this unique program from Parents Helping Parents may be an opportunity for you!